 Prevent Child Abuse in Washington

-Use the code STAYSAFE to enroll in Creating Safe Environments for Organizations, a free online training class.
-Leaders in organizations use this free online course to explore child abuse prevention best practices and help prevent child abuse in Washington.
+Enroll in Creating Safe Environments for Organizations, an online training class for leaders in organizations to explore child abuse prevention best practices and help prevent child abuse in Washington.
 You can also explore online child abuse prevention courses in English and Spanish:

 What is child abuse and neglect in Washington?

 Under Washington law RCW 26-44-020 , child abuse and neglect is defined as injury, sexual abuse, sexual exploitation, negligent treatment or maltreatment of a child by any person under circumstances which indicate that the child’s health, welfare, and safety is harmed.

 According to the Child Welfare League of America, there were 4,836 victims of abuse or neglect in Washington, a rate of 2.7 per 1,000 children.
 Of these children, 79% were neglected, 20.8% were physically abused, and 10.6% were sexually abused.

 Who is a mandated reporter according to WA state requirements?

 Any person who has cause to believe that a child has suffered abuse or neglect should report such incidents.

 Mandated reporters are legally required to report child abuse or neglect: